alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Integrating RPCs for Data Retrieval

 [Helius](https://www.helius.dev) is an example of an RPC service that enables quick and direct access to on-chain data on Solana.
-By integrating RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**
+By integrating RPCs into Dragon's modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**

 **How to update the code (with Helius)**
 - **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.